Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Your BMI Should Be Under 30

-Many people don’t understand that liposuction is not a procedure that helps someone attain their ideal weight.
-Candidates for liposuction are in fairly good shape but have annoying pockets of fat resistant to diet and exercise.
-If you are substantially above your target weight, you will have to lose weight before body contouring with liposuction can be effective.
+It is important to have realistic expectations when considering liposuction.
+Many people don’t understand that liposuction is not a cure for obesity, nor a weight loss program.
+In fact, some of the best candidates for liposuction are already close to their target weight but have annoying pockets of excess fat resistant to diet and exercise.
+If you are substantially above your target weight, you are not a good candidate for liposuction.
+You will have to lose weight before body contouring with liposuction can be effective.

 Start with your Body Mass Index (BMI).
-Even though it’s not a perfect measurement, your BMI is one of the factors taken into consideration.
+Even though it’s not a perfect measurement, your BMI is an important factor taken into consideration.
 It is a simple calculation using your weight and height to determine the decision to operate.

 To make it easier for you to get a good idea if liposuction is for you, we have created a BMI calculator.
 Go ahead and calculate your BMI, then use the following guidelines: